 You will also be able to access products to make life easier.
 These include products to help you getting dressed, work in the kitchen or in the garden, or to manage independently in the bathroom.

-More information can be found on these type of products at;
+More information can be found on these types of products at:

 - Learn more about Arthritis: aids and equipment to help at www.mydr.com.au.

-- Arthritis Australia website has a booklet ‘arthritis in the home’.
+- Arthritis Australia website has a booklet ‘At home with arthritis’.

 - Arthritis Australia arthritis information line: 1800 011 041.

 - Get your GP to refer to you to local public or private occupational or physiotherapists.
 If you are seeing a therapist privately, a Chronic Disease Management care plan can provide some Medicare rebates for these visits.

 - Independant Living Centres (ILCs) can also provide some support.
 They are located in each capital city, or contact them through http://ilcaustralia.org.au or call 1300 885 886.